rszlj/Transfer-DenseSM-E/README.md

 The https://github.com/giswqs/geemap is suggested for the setup of GEE

-#### Sentinel-1, MODIS NDVI, ERA5-Land
-Use Extract GEE data.ipynb to download Sentinel-1, MODIS NDVI, ERA5-Land

-#### Time-invariant variables: Soil textures, Terrain features, landcover
-Use Extract static auxiliary data.ipynb to download time-invariant variables from GEE
+#### prepare the input variables using GEE
+Use Prepare_samples.ipynb to extract all the input variables listed in Table 2.

 ## Part II: Train/Val 9 km models
 comming soon